 Ancestry Family Trees

-The user submitted family tree databases called OneWorldTree were discontinued by Ancestry in late 2013.
-The discontinued One World Tree has been replaced by Ancestry.com's Family Trees, a much improved database that contains millions of family trees submitted to Ancestry by users.
-You can search the family trees and then you can contact the owner of the tree to get more information.
+The user submitted family tree databases called OneWorldTree was discontinued by Ancestry in late 2013.
+The discontinued One World Tree has been replaced by Ancestry.com's much improved Family Trees, a much improved database that contains family trees submitted to Ancestry by users.
+These trees can change over time as users edit, remove, or otherwise modify the data in their trees.
+You can contact the owner of the tree to get more information.
+You can search the many millions of Ancestry Public and Ancestry Private Member Trees.

 The following information is very outdated: